rednafi/rednafi.com/content/python/dependency_management_redux.md

 ```

 Once the lock files are generated, you're free to build the application in however way
-you see fit and the build process doesn't need to be aware of the existence of
+you see fit and the build process doesn't even need to be aware of the existence of
 `pip-tools`.
-In the simplest case, it can just run `pip install` to build the
+In the simplest case, you can just run `pip install` to build the
 application.
-Check out this working [application][fastapi-nano] that uses the workflow
+Check out this working [example][fastapi-nano] that uses the workflow
 explained in this section.

 ## Dependency management in libraries

-While packaging libraries, I pretty much want the same things as I've mentioned in the
+While packaging libraries, I pretty much want the same things mentioned in the
 application section.
 However, the story of dependency management in reusable libraries
 is a bit more hairy.
 Currently, there's no standard around a lock file and I'm not aware
 of a way to build artifacts from a plain `requirements.txt` file.
 For this purpose, my